 If any impurity is introduced in the beginning it'll contaminate the complete food chain.

 In programming, if your requirements are contaminated, they'll contaminate the architecture which in turn will contaminate the construction & hence will lead to radioactive polluted software along with a malnourished grumpy programmer.
-You don't want that.
+You don't want that. - Appeal to Data - speak stats for proof

 The principle is to find an error as close as possible to the time it was introduced.
 The longer the defect stays in software food chain, the more is the damage it causes further down the chain.